gretkierewicz/dissertation/README.md

 - Correction to value validation - removed custom validator, min value set with extra_kwargs
 - Small fix for pensum validation (still needs correction for PATCH method)
+- TESTS / employees app test re-written (all pass for now)

 ### To be done: